USCyberMilitia/BlindSite/README.md

 - cases from weak custody records;
 - review workflows from unsafe remote callbacks;
 - organizations from uncontrolled access to sensitive material.

 ---

-## Top features

-### 1. Blind / sealed media preservation

-Images, videos, and audio can be blocked from the user’s screen while still being preserved encrypted in the evidence vault.

-That means investigators can capture high-risk pages without casually viewing or handling sensitive media in plaintext.

----

-### 2. Civilian Unknown Master Key mode

-In this custody mode, the civilian user does **not** possess the master reveal key.

-They can preserve evidence, but they cannot locally reveal, export, or casually view dangerous originals.

-The evidence can later be handed off as a sealed package to an authorized reviewer.

----

-### 3. Organization-Controlled Key mode

-Organizations can control their own master key and decide who can unlock, review, export, or preserve evidence.

-This is useful for:

-- agencies;
-- law firms;
-- nonprofits;
-- newsrooms;
-- internal investigation teams.

----

-### 4. Sealed evidence export

-BlindSite can export a sealed case package containing:

-- encrypted evidence objects;
-- metadata;
-- hashes;
-- audit records;
-- page captures;
-- blocked-media records;
-- wrapped keys.

-The ZIP does **not** include plaintext originals by default.

----

-### 5. Law-enforcement / cleared reviewer viewer

-Authorized reviewers can import a sealed evidence package, decrypt it with the escrow/private key, and browse recovered pages and media in a clean case viewer.

-The reviewer can inspect captured pages without manually digging through hundreds of raw files.

----

-### 6. Dynamic page capture and reconstruction

-BlindSite can capture modern pages with images, video, lazy-loaded content, and dynamic media.

-Recovered pages can be rendered locally using saved evidence objects instead of calling back to the live site.

----

-### 7. Tor-aware controlled browser sessions

-BlindSite supports controlled live browsing workflows, including:

-- Tor-based modes;
-- manual capture;
-- automatic capture;
-- media-blocking policies;
-- encrypted media preservation.

----

-### 8. Audit chain and audit seals

-Important actions are logged into an audit chain.

-BlindSite can also create audit/storage seals: cryptographic checkpoints showing what the audit log and evidence vault looked like at a specific moment.

-This makes later tampering easier to detect.

----

 ## Install dependencies